jo-hoe/whisper-make/README.md

 ### CUDA

-In case your system supports [cuda](https://developer.nvidia.com/cuda-downloads), install the drivers.
+If your system supports [cuda](https://developer.nvidia.com/cuda-downloads), install the drivers.
-You can check which cuda version is installed with
+You can check which Cuda version is installed with

 ```bash
 nvcc --version